GaryHilaresArchive/Graphite-Logger/README.md

 </p>

 ## What is Graphite Logger?
-Graphite Logger is a logging library for C++.
+Graphite Logger is a simple, one-header-only logging library for C++.

 ### Features
 - Scalable.